ryangjchandler/ryangjchandler.co.uk/source/_posts/an-alternative-approach-to-computed-properties-in-alpinejs.md

 </script>
 ```

 This works quite well, but they're not _really_ properties anymore.
-The `<span>` is reactive, so if the return value depended on another data property, the UI would be updated when the dependency gets changed.
+The `<span>` _is_ still reactive, so if the return value depended on another data property, the UI would be updated when the dependency gets changed.
+To my eyes, `property()` isn't as pretty as `property` on it's own.

 Today though, I saw a tweet from [Sebastian De Deyne](https://twitter.com/sebdedeyne) that took a different approach to the same concept.